Georgia Aquarium: History

 In November 2001, Bernard Marcus announced his vision of presenting Atlanta with an aquarium that would encourage both education and economic growth.
 After visiting 56 aquariums in 13 countries with his wife, Billi Marcus, he donated $250 million toward what was to become Georgia Aquarium.
 Corporate contributions totaling an additional $40 million allowed the aquarium to open debt-free.

 Founding president and executive director of the aquarium, Jeff Swanagan, was brought in as the aquarium's first employee in 2002 and served until 2008.
 He is largely credited with the creation of the aquarium, from the design of the structure to the procurement of animals for the exhibits.

-The aquarium is in Downtown Atlanta on land donated by The Coca-Cola Company, just north of Centennial Olympic Park.
+The aquarium is in Downtown Atlanta on land donated by The Coca-Cola Company, adjacent to Atlantic Station and just north of Centennial Olympic Park.
 It has a blue metal-and-glass exterior.
 The world's largest when it opened in November 2005, the aquarium originally encompassed 550000 sqft of covered space, and its exhibits held 8 e6USgal of fresh and saltwater.
 Subsequent additions to the collection and redesigns of some habitats have increased the total water held to 11 e6USgal.
 20,000 lbs of frozen food for the animals on exhibit is kept hidden from visitors in a stainless steel commissary at -20 F.

 After 27 months of construction, the aquarium opened with 60 animal habitats.
 Though the non-profit aquarium's admission charges are among the highest in the United States, attendance has far exceeded expectations, with 1 million visitors in the first 100 days, 3 million by August 2006, 5 million by May 2007, and 10 million by June 2009.
 The Aquarium is part of the Smithsonian Affiliations program and the Association of Zoos and Aquariums.

 In 2019, the show The Aquarium premiered on Animal Planet, documenting animal care and conservation work at the Georgia Aquarium.
+The show spotlighted various aquarium residents including a whale shark named Yushan, a sea turtle named Tank, and a penguin named Charlie.
 After the show ended following a two-season, twenty-episode run, Discovery+ began streaming the series, and the Georgia Aquarium subsequently partnered with the service to produce more content about animal experiences and conservation.